 Up in the Twin Cities, an uncharacteristically swift and sure handed Minnesotan watched, and then Cretin-Durham’s Michael Floyd said yes to the Irish, put on the #3 Jersey and rewrote the record book for Notre Dame receivers.
 At this point, the #3 had as much resonance with offensive skill players like Battle, Walker and Floyd as it did with the Irish quarterback position.
 Amir Carlisle migrated from USC to Notre Dame, and he convinced the staff that he was worthy wearing Floyd’s old jersey number.

-This very month, February 2013, a kid stepped up and said it was time to have “his” defense step up and be equal to the magic and tradition of the offense.
+In February 2013, a kid stepped up and said it was time to have “his” defense step up and be equal to the magic and tradition of the offense.
 Eddie Vanderdoes, fueled by his chaperon, his mentor, the erstwhile “elder statesman” Louis Nix, was dreaming dreams and seeing visions, and chose what 18 year olds never do: accountability and pressure.

 And in the ancient book, it is written “Then I hear the voice saying: Who shall I send?
 Who will go for us?
 And he answered “Here I am, send me!”